List of Marvel Comics characters: M: Mastermind

+Mastermind is the name of three characters appearing in American comic books published by Marvel Comics.

 Jason Wyngarde

 Computer

 Mastermind is a computer under Captain Britain's home, Braddock Manor.
 He first appeared in Captain Britain #12 (December 1976).
 This Mastermind was an alien artificial intelligence that had been built by Captain Britain's father, Doctor James Braddock, Senior.
 Mastermind lived in the Braddock family's estate.
 Mastermind is entrusted with the care of several 'Warpies', mutated children, some of whom had superpowers.
 He is assisted by several government agents who had resisted their own leaders due to concern for the children.
 However, agents of R.C.X., led by the corrupt Nigel Orpington Smythe, raided Braddock Manor and forcibly removed the children.
 The rebelling agents were also kidnapped.
 Mastermind is later reprogrammed by Kang the Conqueror, and subsequently destroyed.